-- Determine and agree with the Board the framework or broad policy for the remuneration of the executive directors, including compensation payments; - Recommend and monitor the level and structure of remuneration for Senior Management; - Approve the design of, and determine targets for, any performance-related pay schemes operated by the Company and approve the total annual payments made under such schemes; - Determine the total remuneration package including bonuses and incentive payments of each executive director and senior manager and any employee receiving total remuneration that takes them into the same remuneration bracket as senior management and risk takers, whose professional activities have a material impact on the risk profile of the Company; and - Determine and review the Company's remuneration policy.
+- Determine and agree with the Board the framework or broad policy for the remuneration of the executive directors, including compensation payments; - Recommend and monitor the level and structure of remuneration for Senior Management; - Approve the design of, and determine targets for, any performance-related pay schemes operated by the Company and approve the total annual payments made under such schemes; - Determine the total remuneration package including bonuses and incentive payments of each executive director and senior manager and any employee receiving total remuneration that takes them into the same remuneration bracket as senior management and risk takers, whose professional activities have a material impact on the risk profile of the Company; - Determine and review the Company's remuneration policy; - Have the authority to appoint remuneration consultants if deemed necessary; and - Obtain reliable and up to date remuneration information for other companies of comparable scale.

 The members of the Committee are appointed by the Board of Directors and consist of Non-Executive directors, the majority of whom are independent.
-As of 31st December 2023, the Remuneration Committee comprised of three Non-Executive Directors.
+As of 31st December 2024, the Remuneration Committee comprised of three Non-Executive Directors.